mpaiva/wcag-tokens/contribute.md

    - If you have ideas for new design tokens or improvements to existing ones that can enhance accessibility, we encourage you to share them via the [Issues page](https://github.com/mpaiva/accessible-design-tokens/issues).
 Please include a detailed description and rationale for how these tokens will help meet WCAG standards.

 2. **Report Bugs and Issues**:
-   - If you encounter any bugs or issues within the existing tokens or documentation, please report them through the [Issues](https://github.com/mpaiva/accessible-design-tokens/issues) section of the repository.
+   - If you encounter any bugs or issues within the existing tokens or documentation, please report them through the [Issues page](https://github.com/mpaiva/accessible-design-tokens/issues).
 Provide a clear description of the problem and, if possible, steps to reproduce it.

 3. **Enhance Documentation**:
    - Good documentation helps everyone.
 If you can clarify existing content, add examples, or translate documentation into other languages, your contributions are greatly welcome.